 PTE’s unique selling point is its Damascene focus on what happens in the classroom.
 Autonomy, knowledge, testing, culture and discipline are all name-checked, before being redefined as either dull-as-ditchwater metrics or Things That No-one In Education Ever Thought Of Before We Did.
 PTE also seeks our financial support.
 Indeed, pecuniary, rather than consultative, donation appears to be the main form of parent and teacher involvement envisaged.
 That and cheerleading – just like all those parent-governors who, having been relieved of their oversight roles by various trusts, have been invited to act as spin doctors local community liaison for the same.

 Proclaiming its aversion to further structural change, PTE’s timing is telling, being launched so soon after the announcement that grammar schools are to be reintroduced.
 With the wisdom of this proposal already being critiqued across the political spectrum, the need for PTE to throw its weight behind the opposition is puzzling, until one considers that grammar schools – or the idea of them, anyway – could pose a serious threat to the unwritten tenets by which many academy trusts are run.
-Hence the strong whiff of fear emanating from between the lines of PTE’s manifesto.
+Hence the strong whiff of fear emanating from the spaces between the lines of PTE’s manifesto.

 It’s an open secret that many academy trusts select students covertly, accepting initially comprehensive intakes in the knowledge that problematic students can be managed out (with repeated encouragement to leave), or managed in (with a combination of industrial-strength cheating and blind eyes towards misdemeanours).
 Explicit selection by ability potentially narrows the intake of institutions that are not grammar schools, thereby leaving academies in this position with two options: to risk deleterious drops in results; or to step up the cheating and be vulnerable to exposure thereof.
 Academies do, admittedly, have considerable freedoms to rewrite contracts.
 Nonetheless, subjecting students, parents and staff to pre-emptive ‘confidentiality’ orders is an enormous, if not impossible, ask.
 A gag is a gag, even if available in the colours of the school uniform.